Bryant’s chopper crashed in fog that grounded other aircraft

 The Los Angeles County medical examiner, Dr. Jonathan Lucas, said the rugged terrain complicated efforts to recover the remains.
 He estimated it would take at least a couple of days to complete the task.

 The Sikorsky S-76 went down in Calabasas, about 30 miles (48 kilometers) northwest of downtown Los Angeles.
-Authorities did not say where Bryant was going, but the helicopter appeared headed in the direction of his youth sports academy in nearby Thousand Oaks, which was holding a basketball tournament Sunday in which Bryant’s daughter, known as GiGi, was competing.
+Authorities did not say where Bryant was going, but the helicopter appeared headed in the direction of his youth basketball academy in nearby Thousand Oaks, which was holding a tournament Sunday in which Bryant’s daughter was said to be competing.

 Bryant’s helicopter left Santa Ana in Orange County, south of Los Angeles, shortly after 9 a.m., heading north and then west.
-Air traffic controllers noted poor visibility around Burbank to the north and Van Nuys to the northwest.
-The aircraft crashed into the hillside around 9:45 a.m. at about 1,400 feet (426 meters), according to data from Flightradar24.
+Air traffic controllers noted poor visibility around Burbank, just to the north, and Van Nuys, to the northwest.
+The aircraft crashed into the hillside at about 1,400 feet (426 meters), according to data from Flightradar24.

 When it struck the ground, the helicopter was flying at about 160 knots (184 mph) and descending at a rate of more than 4,000 feet per minute, the data showed.